Characteristic measures for language stable subshifts: Preliminaries and Notation

 It follows immediately from the definitions that $X\subseteq Y_{\mathcal{F}(X)}$ and it follows from the compactness of $X$ that $Y_{\mathcal{F}(X)}\subseteq X$.
 Thus $X=Y_{\mathcal{F}(X)}$.
 In other words, every subshift can be obtained by specifying an appropriate set of forbidden words.

 On the other hand, if $\mathcal{F}$ is a set of forbidden words and

 then $Y_{\CM}=Y_{\mathcal{F}}$.
 Thus different sets can present the same subshift through the forbidden words construction.
-But we can obtain a canonical set $\CM$ of forbidden words, the minimal ones, if for all $w\in\CM$, no proper subword of $w$ also lies in $\CM$.
-In other words, every set of forbidden words has a canonical subset of minimal forbidden words that presents the same subshift via the forbidden words construction.
-Thus for a subshift $X$, we define the {\em minimal forbidden words} $\CM(X)$ by setting
+But there is a canonical ``minimal'' set of forbidden words that presents a subshift.
+If we define the {\em minimal forbidden words} $\CM(X)$ by setting

+then $X=X_{\CM(X)}$.
 For each $n\in\N$ we define $\CM_n(X):=\CM(X)\cap\A^n$ to be the set of minimal forbidden words of length $n$ in $X$.
 The growth rate of the minimal forbidden words was shown to be a conjugacy invariant in B\'eal, Mignosi, and Restivo~\cite{BMRS}, and properties of the subshift that can be deduced from its presentation via the minimal forbidden words is further studied in~\cite{BMR, MRS}.